 But I will get the other big question out of the way quickly; Flashback for the Jaguar is about as straight and direct as a port can be.
 The basic gameplay and look are entirely identical to the 16-bit versions, and there are no exclusive levels or additions.
 The 3DO and Sega CD ports would get new CG cutscenes, voice acting, and new music, but none of that is here – blame the lack of a CD attachment (at the time) for that.

 So graphically, this version looks like every other version of Flashback out there.
 It does not look better.
 Animations look the same, and it doesn’t appear that any frames have been added – a judgment supported by both the Jaguar and SNES boxes touting the same 24 frames of animation.
 It does not have visibly improved colors.
-I have no doubt whatsoever that there is better color reproduction, and certainly more available colors, but the bottom line is that Delphine didn’t redraw the original 16-bit game for anyone.
+I have no doubt whatsoever that there are more available colors, but the bottom line is that Delphine didn’t redraw the original 16-bit game for anyone.

 Nor should they have.
 The Jaguar has a vastly larger color palette over the Genesis’ infamous 64 simultaneous, but if only limited colors are used by the game, then only limited colors get shown – regardless of what system you put it on.
 Even the SNES port didn’t look much different, so why should yet more available colors change anything?
 But the good news is that all versions look equally amazing.
 Jungles show off vibrant greens, later cities look well-used, with a Brutalist style heavy on concrete.
 Your character still has no face, but his animation is slick and fluid.
 Cutscenes look simple and polygonal, but tell the story perfectly.